Juan Bautista de Anza: Early life

-Juan Bautista de Anza Bezerra Nieto was born in Fronteras, New Navarre, New Spain (today Sonora, Mexico) in 1736 (near Arizpe), most probably at Cuquiarachi, Sonora, but possibly at the Presidio of Fronteras.
+de Anza was born in Fronteras, New Navarre, New Spain (today Sonora, Mexico) in 1736 (near Arizpe), most probably at Cuquiarachi, Sonora, but possibly at the Presidio of Fronteras.
+His father was Juan Baptista Anssa Sassoetta, and his mother Dona Maria Rafaela Bezerra Nieto ("Nieto" was her paternal grandmother's maiden name and was dropped from her children's names).
+After Anssa moved to the New World, "Baptista" became "Bautista" and his paternal surname "Anssa" morphed into "de Anza," simplified to "Anza" in the United States.

 His family was a part of the military leadership in New Spain (Nueva España), as his father and maternal grandfather, Captain Antonio Bezerra Nieto, had both served Spain, their families living on the frontier of Nueva Navarra.
-He was the son of Juan Bautista de Anza I. It is traditionally thought that he may have been educated at the College of San Ildefonso in Mexico City, and later at the military academy there.
+It is traditionally thought that he may have been educated at the College of San Ildefonso in Mexico City, and later at the military academy there.
 In 1752 he enlisted in the army at the Presidio of Fronteras.
 He advanced rapidly and had become a captain by 1760.
 He married in 1761.
 His wife was Ana María Pérez Serrano (b.
 January 1744/45, d. date unknown), the daughter of Spanish mine owner Francisco Pérez Serrano.
 They had no children.
 His military duties mainly consisted of hostile forays against Native Americans, such as the Apache, during the course of which he explored much of what is now Arizona.